Floquet Topological Frequency-Converting Amplifier: Abstract

 \section{Abstract}

-We introduce a driven–dissipative Floquet model in which a single harmonic oscillator with modulated frequency and decay realizes a non-Hermitian synthetic lattice with an effective electric field gradient in frequency space.
-Using the Floquet–Green’s function and its doubled-space representation, we identify a topological regime that supports directional amplification and frequency conversion, accurately captured by a local winding number.
-The underlying mode structure is well described by a Jackiw–Rebbi-like continuum theory with Dirac cones and solitonic zero modes in synthetic frequency.
+We introduce a driven–dissipative Floquet model in which a single harmonic oscillator, with both frequency and decay rate modulated, realizes a non-Hermitian synthetic lattice with an effective electric-field gradient in frequency space.
+Using the Floquet-Green's function and the doubled Hamiltonian representation of non-Hermitian matrices, we show that the linear response of this system is characterized by a local winding number.
+Nontrivial values of the winding number induce directional amplification in the synthetic dimension, thereby converting input signals to different frequencies.
+The underlying mode structure is well described by a Jackiw–Rebbi-like continuum theory with Dirac cones and solitonic topological zero modes in synthetic frequency.
 Our results establish a simple and experimentally feasible route to non-Hermitian topological amplification, naturally implementable in current quantum technologies such as superconducting circuits.